 Uses of ribbon, chicken wire, rebar, rope, and wooden barricades as fencing is prohibited.

-Fencing shall be maintained by the Contractor in an "as-installed" condition throughout the life of the project.
+Fencing shall be maintained by the Constructor in an "as-installed" condition throughout the life of the project.

-The Contractor may use used fencing provided it is in good condition and is satisfactory to the Owner.
+The Constructor may use used fencing provided it is in good condition and is satisfactory to the Owner.

 [Retain paragraph below for projects classified as HAZARDOUS MOVEABLE.
 This will apply to projects that are not long-term in duration and that represent either a high or low hazardous threat to public.
 These types of projects may include trench and pit excavations, sidewalk and road construction, utility work, overhead work, and project staging or access areas.]

 Project worksite shall be kept continuously protected with, at minimum, a temporary portable fence constructed of plastic woven fencing not less than four (4) feet in height with a 2” x 4” top (and bottom) rail; both supported by metal tee posts spaced not more than ten (10) feet apart and imbedded in five (5) gallon buckets of concrete or an equivalent method of support approved by the Owner prior to installation.
 In lieu of five gallon buckets of concrete, metal posts may be driven into ground or asphalt.
 Portions of fence shall be reinstalled when work activities cease and during all non-work periods.
-Contractor shall restore asphalt surfaces following removal of posts if driven into the asphalt.
+Constructor shall restore asphalt surfaces following removal of posts if driven into the asphalt.

 Using existing landmarks, lamp poles, trees or other Owner property for support of fencing is strictly prohibited unless a written waiver is obtained from Owner's Representative.